 5. Seattle, Washington

-Seattle is home to the Space Needle, EMP Museum, and Chihuly Garden and Glass, Olympic Sculpture Park, Amazon, Microsoft, and some of the best coffee shops in the country (there are 1,700+ shops here, but don’t miss Starbucks Reserve Roastery).
+Seattle is home to the Space Needle, EMP Museum, and Chihuly Garden and Glass, Olympic Sculpture Park, Amazon, Microsoft, and Starbucks (visit the first-ever Starbucks store in Pike Place Market).

 There are also numerous activities to join, from boating or biking, hiking, paddle-boarding, and walking trails with the backdrop of Mt.
-Rainier dramatically showcasing its beauty for afar.
+Rainier dramatically showcasing its beauty from afar.

 Get your fill of tasty treats and seafood at Pike Place Market, then walk to Olympic Sculpture Park for the massive sculptures and marina views.